ALG.APV-527: A tumor-binding and immunomodulatory antibody in the same molecule

 Preclinical data for ALG.APV-527 has been presented at several scientific conferences.
 Data shows that ALG.APV-527 has the potential to selectively stimulate and strengthen the T cell response in the tumor without stimulating the immune system in the rest of the body.
 Data shows that ALG.APV-527 is localized to 5T4 positive tumors and selectively stimulates and enhances the tumor-directed immune responses of the T cells and NK cells.
 Additionally, data shows that the 5T4 antigen is expressed by a wide range of tumor types.
 The findings support its overall potential to evoke an effective tumor-targeting immune response with fewer adverse events.

-Alligator and Aptevo have made a joint decision to postpone submission of a CTA (Clinical Trial Authorization), previously planned before year-end.
+Alligator and Aptevo have made a joint decision to postpone submission of a CTA (Clinical Trial Authorization).
 The companies are initiating discussions with potential partners for the upcoming clinical development of ALG.APV-527.

 In July 2017, Aptevo Therapeutics and Alligator Bioscience signed an agreement regarding the co-development of ALG.APV-527.
 The antibody is based on Alligator’s original bispecific drug candidate ATOR-1016.
 Under the agreement, the companies will equally own and finance the development of the drug candidate through Phase II clinical trials.